sonelu/mh5_robot/documentation/setup/raspi_setup.rst

    $ cd /Volumes/boot
    $ touch ssh

-Now you can unmount the disk from your system and place the card in the Raspberry Pi.
+Now you can un-mount the disk from your system and place the card in the Raspberry Pi.
 Attach the MH5 HAT, connect an Ethernet cable (this is the easiest way to setup the Raspberry Pi and we will setup the WiFi later), insert the WiFi dongle and turn the power on for the Raspberry Pi.
 Wait for it to boot for the first time and you will see the activity LED on the side of the Raspberry Pi blinking intensely (will stay lit a continuous period of time) after which the system will reboot and the activity LED will go back to short bursts of light.
 We are now ready to setup the hardware.

 Connecting over ``ssh``
 -----------------------